-If it is a warm weekend in Colorado, hiking to the top of North Table Mountain in Golden (just a short drive from Denver) is the perfect way to soak up some rays!
+If it is a warm weekend in Colorado, the North Table Mountain Hike in Golden (just a short drive from Denver) is the perfect way to soak up some rays!
 Don’t get me wrong, I love winter – snow, comfy sweaters, Christmas lights that get left up way too long.
 But I can’t help feeling downright joyous when the weather takes a turn for the warmth.
 There is something so therapeutic about getting to feel the sun on your skin on a warm, spring-like day after bundling up all winter.

-North Table Mountain is a sun-lovers dream!
+The North Table Mountain Hike is a sun-lovers dream!
 You are in full sunlight pretty much the entire time as you make your way to the top.
 All while taking in amazing views of the surrounding cities and mountains.

 Even though it isn’t super hot yet, this hike is still a bit strenuous due to the consistent incline.
 Make sure you bring plenty of water, even if you are only planning a short trek!
 And wear sunscreen, even on cloudy days you are still at risk.
 Ok, PSA over now. 😉